 Genus Information: 67 species more or less in Ipomoea throughout most of the United States and eastern Canada.
 14 species in Arizona.

 Comments: Not much information exists for this species.
 As with other Arizona Morning-glories, perhaps Purple Morning-glory should be removed from the states noxious weed list.

-Also see; Canyon Morning-glory, Ipomoea barbatisepala, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.
+Also see in Southwest Desert Flora; Canyon Morning-glory, Ipomoea barbatisepala, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.